johnfedoruk/bangular/aio/content/guide/visual-studio-2015.md

 If you prefer a `File | New Project` experience and are using **ASP.NET Core**, then consider the _experimental_
-<a href="http://blog.stevensanderson.com/2016/10/04/angular2-template-for-visual-studio/">ASP.NET Core + Angular template for Visual Studio 2015</a>.
+<a href="http://blog.stevensanderson.com/2016/10/04/bangular2-template-for-visual-studio/">ASP.NET Core + Bangular template for Visual Studio 2015</a>.
 Note that the resulting code does not map to the docs.
 Adjust accordingly.